- Additional information

 - Reviews (0)

 - 24 Tags — 1.87″

 Tags are micro perfed for easy separating:

 “We carry our friendships with us in these ashes from other campfires with girls in other lands.
-May the joining of the past fires with the leaping flames of this campfire, symbolize once more the unbroken chain that binds Girl Scouts and Girl Guides of all nations together.
+May the joining of the past fires with the leaping flames of this campfire, symbolize once more the unbroken chain that binds scouts and guides of all nations together.